 NOTE: This section is still under construction.. please contact us if you have any questions!

 Construction begins in the very same way as our hand-welted footwear - high quality full grain leather is hand selected for colour, depth of character, and durability.
 Once the best hide has been selected, the process of 'clicking' begins.
 "Clicking" is the process by which the hide is divided into individual pieces of leather, based on which sections of the hide are best suited for which sections of a boot or shoe.
 A pattern is used to cut the pieces to the precise shape and size required.
 The pieces are then thinned out (skived) on the edges as necessary, and then folded over to create a smooth edge that won't fray, and keep the water-shedding ability of the top "grain" intact.
 Additional reinforcement is added to any pieces than will experience additional stress, such as the top openings and the facings, where the lacing eyelets will be added later.

 Insole - the backbone of the shoe

 With the upper completed, attention is turned to the foundation.
 In shoemaking terminology, an "insole" isn't the typical insert put in for comfort reasons.
 Rather, in a good pair of shoes, it's the piece of leather to which everything else is ultimately sewn.
 It's sometimes called the backbone of the shoe, and that's not a bad analogy.
 We use thick vegetable tanned leather for this step, first cutting it to shape from a hand selected hide and splitting to the precise thickness we need before finally wet molding it to our lasts and affixing a steel shank.

 Using such a robust foundation ensures a long life for the shoes, and because vegetable tanned leather is hydrophilic (moisture loving) by nature it is particularly well-suited to keep moisture levels under control while the shoe is being worn.
-This keeps feet happy and healthy even in you're on them all day.
+This keeps your feet happy and healthy even if you're on them all day.